BSc(Hons) Geography

 Once you become a free IES student member you may then use StMIEnvSc after your name, signalling professional commitment.

-This course is also accredited by the Chartered Institution of Water and Environmental Management (CIWEM).
+This course is also accredited by the Chartered Institution of Water and Environmental Management (CIWEM), and the Royal Geographical Society (RGS).

 Placements

-Past students' work placements have involved recycling in Chile, ecological management in Australia and transport management in the UK.
+Past students' work placements have involved recycling in Chile, ecological management in Australia, and flood risk management in the UK.

-You'll get help to find your placement and support throughout from department staff and our award-winning careers service.
+You'll get help to find your placement and support throughout from school staff and our award-winning careers service.

 Study year abroad